-Very cold winter days are upon us!
-However, it isn’t always the temperature that gives the air that nip.
-The “feel like” temperature is usually influenced by the wind as well.
+Very cold winter days are returning!
+However, it is not always the temperature that gives the air that nip.
+The “feels like” temperature is usually influenced by the wind as well.
 We call this the wind chill.
-This article will provide a quick background on wind chill and how you can access current wind chill data on the Kansas Mesonet webpage.

 What is the wind chill?

-When temperatures drop below 50 degrees F and wind speeds are greater than 5 mph, the “Feels Like” temperature is lower than the actual temperature.
+When temperatures drop below 50 degrees F and wind speeds are greater than 5 mph, the “feels Like” temperature is lower than the actual temperature.
 Wind chill can be calculated two ways: 1) using the chart below, or 2) mathematically.
 As the wind increases and/or the temperature decreases, wind chill values decrease.
-This means that despite it being 0 degrees F on a very cold morning, when factoring in the wind (say 20 mph), it can feel like a much colder temperature (in this example -22 degrees F).
+This means that despite it being 0 degrees F on a very cold morning, when factoring in the wind (for example 20 mph), it can feel like a much colder temperature (in this example, -22 degrees F).

-This colder “feels like” temperature can not only make you feel chilled quicker, it can also lead to other problems such as frostbite much quicker.
+This colder “feels like” temperature can not only make you feel chilled quicker; it can also lead to other problems such as frostbite much quicker.
 Exposure time estimations of frostbite issues at 0 degrees F with no wind is 30 minutes, while 0 degrees F and 55mph winds is less than 10 minutes of exposure.
-Wind chills can be determined by the following chart from the National Weather Service (found at http://www.nws.noaa.gov/om/winter/windchill-images/windchillchart3.pdf):
+Wind chills can be determined by the following chart from the National Weather Service (http://www.nws.noaa.gov/om/winter/windchill-images/windchillchart3.pdf):

 Where can you access wind chill data?